mlaursen/react-md/packages/documentation/src/components/Customization/OverridingDefaults.md

 ## Overriding Defaults

 > Before reading this page, you must have first completed the documentation for
-> #including-styles and #defining-a-theme as this is an expansion upon those two
+> #customizing-your-theme as this is an expansion upon those two pages to
-> pages to customize your theme.
+> customize your theme.

 One of the goals for `react-md` is to be able to start with reasonable default styles that match the Material Design specifications but also expose a way to